BettercareHealth/bettercare/maternal-care/test-8.md

 	1. If there have been no cervical changes, the membranes should be ruptured.
 	1. If there has been slow dilatation and effacement of the cervix, it may be necessary to rupture the membranes.
 	1. An oxytocin infusion should be started.
-5. A patient presents in established labour with regular contractions and ruptured membranes.
+5. A patient is admitted in established labour with regular contractions and ruptured membranes.
 On vaginal examination the cervix is 5 cm dilated.
 Where should her cervical dilatation be noted on the partogram?
 	1. On the alert line opposite 5 cm cervical dilatation
 	1. At the beginning of the latent phase of labour opposite 5 cm cervical dilatation
 	1. At the end of the latent phase of labour opposite 5 cm cervical dilatation